microsoft/hi-ml/docs/source/debugging.md

 ## Profiling Machine Learning Pipelines

-Pytorch Lightning supports a set of built-in [profilers](https://pytorch-lightning.readthedocs.io/en/stable/advanced/profiler.html) that help you identify bottlenecks in your code during training, testing and inference.
+PyTorch Lightning supports a set of built-in [profilers](https://pytorch-lightning.readthedocs.io/en/stable/advanced/profiler.html) that help you identify bottlenecks in your code during training, testing and inference.
 You can trigger code profiling through the command line argument `--pl_profiler` that you can set to either